aquasecurity/aqua-helm/README.md

-aqua-helm/enforcer        5.0.0        			  5.0        				  A Helm chart for the Aqua Enforcer aqua-helm/scanner 	      5.0.0        			  5.0        				  A Helm chart for the aqua scanner cli component aqua-helm/server  	      5.0.0        			  5.0        				  A Helm chart for the Aqua Console Componants aqua-helm/kube-enforcer   5.0.0                   5.0                         A helm chart for the Aqua KubeEnforcer
+aqua-helm/enforcer        5.0.0        			  5.0        				  A Helm chart for the Aqua Enforcer aqua-helm/scanner 	      5.0.0        			  5.0        				  A Helm chart for the aqua scanner cli component aqua-helm/server  	      5.0.0        			  5.0        				  A Helm chart for the Aqua Console Componants aqua-helm/tenant-manager  5.0.0               5.0                 A Helm chart for the Aqua Tenant Manager aqua-helm/kube-enforcer   5.0.0                   5.0                         A helm chart for the Aqua KubeEnforcer
 ```